CBA\DBA Court Mediation Services

 Amount in Controversy

 The jurisdictional limit of the County Court is $15,000.
 The limit in Small Claims Court is $7,500.
 Most cases filed in these Courts involve far less than the jurisdictional limits.
 Our fees are intentionally set low in order to accommodate these juridical limits and save the expense of costly litigation.
 Fees can be reduced or waived at the discretion of the Program Chair, Executive Director and Division Directors.

-Mediators participate in periodic CMS reflective practice (formerly peer) review sessions, and are encouraged and may be required to attend continuing training meetings and CBA ADR Topical Luncheons at which speakers address issues regarding ADR.
+Mediators participate in periodic CMS reflective practice review sessions, and are encouraged and may be required to attend continuing training meetings and CBA ADR Topical Luncheons at which speakers address issues regarding ADR.
 CLE credits are sometimes available.

 Other Benefits to Mediators

-CBA/DBA Court Mediation Services Project
+DBA Court Mediation Services